Blood for Dracula

-Blood for Dracula is a 1974 horror film written and directed by Paul Morrissey, and starring Udo Kier, Joe Dallesandro, Maxime McKendry, Stefania Casini, Arno Juerging and Vittorio de Sica.
-Upon its initial 1974 release in West Germany and the United States, Blood for Dracula was released as Andy Warhol's Dracula.
+Blood for Dracula is a 1974 English-language horror film written and directed by Paul Morrissey.
+It stars Udo Kier, Joe Dallesandro, Maxime McKendry, Stefania Casini, Arno Juerging, and Vittorio De Sica.
+Upon its original 1974 release in both West Germany and the United States, the film was released as Andy Warhol's Dracula.

 The film involves Count Dracula arriving in Italy to feast upon the blood of virgins, only to find difficulty with this due to the lack of virgins present in Italy.

 Filming began shortly after the completion of Flesh for Frankenstein.
-Italian director Antonio Margheriti is credited in Italian prints of the film despite not directing it.
+Italian director Antonio Margheriti is credited in the Italian prints of the film.
 This misattribution led both producer Carlo Ponti and Margheriti to be put on trial for "continued and aggravated fraud against the state" by attempting to gain benefits by law for Italian films.

-According to the American Film Institute, the film opened to mixed reviews.
+According to the American Film Institute (AFI), the film opened to mixed reviews.